mavoweb/mavo/CONTRIBUTING.md

 2. Run `python -m SimpleHTTPServer` to be able to use `http://` locally, since most APIs don't like the `file://` protocol and Chrome doesn't even allow AJAX on it.
 3. Copies of all dependencies are in `lib`.
 If you need to update them, clone their repos to folders **adjacent** to mavo, then run `gulp lib`.
 If you're running `gulp watch` this will be done automatically once changes are detected.
 Note that you need to clone ALL of them to do this, **gulp will overwrite any libs it can't find with empty files!**.

+## Unit tests

+The test suite and instructions for running the test suite can be found here: [https://github.com/mavoweb/test](https://github.com/mavoweb/test).

 # Mavo Internals: An Overview
 This documentation describes the purpose or function of essential classes and properties in the Mavo codebase (inside `src`) to help facilitate your contribution process.
 It's a work in progress and feel free to suggest edits to this documentation.